margaretfoster/IRTM-Synth/README.md

 ## Data

+The scripts are currently set up to create a synthetic sample of Eurobarometer 94.3 (2021).
+The original data can be accessed via: https://search.gesis.org/research_data/ZA7780?doi=10.4232/1.14076

 ## Features:

 We use Python in a Jupyter Project for data preparation, [YData-synthetic](https://github.com/ydataai/ydata-synthetic) in a Google Colab notebook to create the synthetic data.